- Getting there and getting around

 It is recommended group leaders view the Teachers' and group leaders' package for planning hints and safety information.

-For information on permit refunds, please read: Camping and vehicle access permit fee and pre-paid booking refunds.
+For information on permit refunds, please read: Camping and vehicle access permit fee and gift card refunds operational policy.

 To apply for a refund please email: email@example.com.